mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 run_mcs(m, mcs, 4, post_trial_func=print_result, output_dir="/tmp/Mimi")
 ```

+# Not Implemented (Yet)

-**The remaining sections describe an API that hasn't been developed yet.**
+The remaining sections describe an API that hasn't been developed yet.

 ## ModelRunner

 There are several types of analyses that require an ensemble of model runs performed over a set of parameter values.
 These include traditional Monte Carlo simulation, in which random values are drawn from distributions and applied to model parameters, as well as global sensitivity analyses that use prescribed methods for defining trial data (e.g., Sobol sampling), and Markov Chain Monte Carlo, which computes new trial data based on prior model results.